David & Charles: Early publishing

 Among the early titles were The Canals of the British Isles series, edited and often written by Hadfield – he wrote in full or part, at least five of the volumes.
 Another series was the A Regional History of the Railways of Great Britain (15 volumes); with the first volume written by St John Thomas and which led to the publishing of two companion series: Forgotten Railways and Railway History in Pictures.
 The Scottish writer John Thomas wrote a series of books on Scotland railway lines and railway companies, first published in the 1960s and 1970s by the company.

 John Marshall was another railway historian published by the company.
-The company also published travel and topographical works from the 1960s through to the 1990s of which the Islands series and the Light and the Land books by Colin Baxter were the most prominent examples.
-In the twenty-first century their travel publishing continued with the "Most Amazing Places" series.
-One of their 1968 titles was a new edition of E. Temple Thurston's The Flower of Gloster which had been out of print since 1918.
+The company also published travel and topographical works from the 1960s through to the 1990s of which The Islands Series and the Light and the Land books by Colin Baxter were the most prominent examples.
+One of their 1968 titles was a new edition of E. Temple Thurston's The Flower of Gloster, which had been out of print since 1918.
 The book is today regarded as both a seminal work in canal literature and a classic example of Edwardian romanticism.
-The company also specialised in reprints of early technical and travel works and republished several issues of Baedeker's early-20th-century country guides as well some of the Edwardian works by Fred T Jane.
+The company also specialised in reprints of early technical and travel works and republished several issues of Baedeker's early-20th-century country guides as well some of the Edwardian works by Fred T. Jane.

 Online learning

-David and Charles creates course materials and operates the website www.RSNOnlineCourses.com, a partnership with the Royal School of Needlework to provide self-paced online learning courses.
+David and Charles creates and distributes online course materials in partnership with the Royal School of Needlework and Kew Gardens.
+In 2021, they published their first multi-platform journal, The Anti-Burnout Journal, written by Bex Spiller, combining traditional pen and paper journaling with an online course.
+David & Charles no longer collaborate with The Royal School of Needlework or Kew Gardens but the online courses can still be found on their respective sites.